Mary Millington: Career

-Soon after becoming a glamour model, she met the glamour photographer and pornographer John Jesnor Lindsay, who offered to photograph her for softcore magazines.
+Soon after starting work as a glamour model, she met the glamour photographer and pornographer John Jesnor Lindsay, who offered to photograph her for softcore magazines.
 She became one of his most popular models and began appearing in 8mm hardcore pornographic film loops which sold well in Europe.
-One of her first films was Miss Bohrloch in 1970.
-Miss Bohrloch won the Golden Phallus Award at the Wet Dream Festival held in November 1970 in Amsterdam.
-Maxted starred in around twenty short hardcore films for John Lindsay, although only five (Miss Bohrloch, Oral Connection, Betrayed, Oh Nurse and Special Assignment) have so far resurfaced.
+One of her first films was Miss Bohrloch (1970) which won the Golden Phallus Award at the Wet Dream Festival held in November 1970 in Amsterdam.
+She starred in around twenty short hardcore films for Lindsay, although only five (Miss Bohrloch, Oral Connection, Betrayed, Oh Nurse and Special Assignment) have so far resurfaced.
 She then returned to modelling for British pornographic magazines such as Knave and Men Only.
 She also appeared in softcore short films by Russell Gay (Response, 1974), Mountain Films (Love Games, Wild Lovers) and Harrison Marks (Sex is My Business, c.1974).

 Sex is My Business was shot late on a Saturday night at a sex shop on London's Coventry Street.
-The storyline concerns a powerful aphrodisiac being dropped by a customer, the potency of which renders the shop's staff and customers sex crazy.
-Maxted, dressed in a short see-through dress, is the film's main focus of attention, playing a member of staff who drags a customer into the back room for some multi-position sex, thoughtfully turning on the shop's CCTV camera so others can watch.
+The storyline concerned a powerful aphrodisiac being dropped by a customer, the potency of which renders the shop's staff and customers sex crazy.
+Mary, dressed in a short see-through dress, is the film's main focus of attention, playing a member of staff who drags a customer into the back room for some multi-position sex, thoughtfully turning on the shop's CCTV camera so others can watch.
 Sex is My Business was considered something of a lost film until a Super 8 print was located and privately transferred to DVD in 2008.
 The film subsequently made its internet debut on 26 July 2008 at the (now defunct) site ZDD Visual Explosion.
-In 2010 Sex is My Business was included as a special feature on the DVD re-release of Come Play With Me.
+In 2010, Sex is My Business was included as a special feature on the DVD re-release of Come Play With Me.